Anthony Henday Drive: West and north Edmonton

 Twin four-span bridge structures each carry two lanes of Anthony Henday Drive over the North Saskatchewan River in southwest Edmonton; each can be widened to four lanes on the existing piers.
 (Note: A paper presented at the Annual Conference of the Transportation Association of Canada in 2005 has additional details of the bridge structures, and analyzed the construction process.)

 Alberta Transportation considers the starting point of Anthony Henday Drive to be at Calgary Trail / Gateway Boulevard in south Edmonton, with mileage increasing clockwise around the ring.
 At this major interchange, two westbound lanes of the freeway are joined by two lanes from northbound Gateway Boulevard and a third from southbound Calgary Trail.
 All five lanes merge into two over a short distance, creating congestion in the afternoon rush hour.
 Three westbound lanes continue across Blackmud Creek past 111 Street to 119 Street.
 Curving slightly to the southwest through the suburbs of south Edmonton, Henday crosses Whitemud Creek to an interchange at Rabbit Hill Road.
 Veering back to the northwest, the freeway passes beneath Terwillegar Drive before descending to cross the North Saskatchewan River on twin 360 m bridges.

-Anthony Henday Drive south through west Edmonton, after the Whitemud Drive interchange.
-This four-lane section has reached above its designed capacity, and Alberta Transportation proposes widening the section from Calgary Trail to Whitemud Drive to six lanes.
+Anthony Henday Drive south through west Edmonton, after the Whitemud Drive interchange in 2019.
+This segment has since been widened to three lanes per direction in 2021.

-West of the river, the six lane freeway passes Maskêkosihk Trail and Cameron Heights Drive on its way to Lessard Road and Callingwood Road.
+West of the river, the six-lane freeway passes Maskêkosihk Trail and Cameron Heights Drive on its way to Lessard Road and Callingwood Road.
 Curving north, traffic volume increases as the freeway reaches a major interchange at Whitemud Drive.
 A northbound braided ramp helps reduce congestion between Whitemud Drive and 87 Avenue, with which an interchange immediately follows.
 Henday continues north to major interchanges at Stony Plain Road and Yellowhead Trail, providing access to Spruce Grove and Jasper respectively, before curving northeast toward the city of St. Albert.
 Between Whitemud Drive and Yellowhead Trail, Henday is officially concurrent with Highway 2, but this is not indicated on any road signs.

 In northwest Edmonton, Anthony Henday Drive first crosses Ray Gibbon Drive before continuing northeast to pass St. Albert to the southeast.
 After Ray Gibbon Drive, the freeway serves as the boundary between the cities of Edmonton and St. Albert.
-The six lane road continues over 137 Avenue and under 170 Street to Campbell Road where it reduces from three lanes each way to two.
+The six-lane road continues over 137 Avenue and under 170 Street to Campbell Road where it reduces from three lanes each way to two.
 It continues curving east across 127 Street to Highway 28, the most northerly point on the ring road.
 Now forming the approximate boundary between Edmonton and Sturgeon County, the freeway passes south of CFB Edmonton before reaching 66 Street and a major interchange at Manning Drive/Highway 15, the former terminus of the freeway until the final section was completed in 2016.